johntango/aiax-conf/README.md

 # AI & AX Design Conference Web App

 Working with Stripe Test and Prisma Studio for viewing DB

 If you need a CNAME configured for your domain, you are welcome to set an ALIAS for @ instead of the current CNAME record.
 Please change the CNAME record to ALIAS.

 - Having logged into the Namecheap account, go to your Domain List -> click "Manage" next to the bathparade.com domain -> the "Advanced DNS" tab -> the "Host Records" section.

 - Then click on your CNAME record with the host name "@"and change it to following :

 Type: ALIAS Record | Host: @ | Value:scji18iq.up.railway.app. | TTL: 1/5 minutes

-Use prisma studio to view data npx prisma studio
+Use prisma studio to view data. make sure prisma and @Client.prisma are same version No.s

+DATABASE_URL="file:./sqlite01.db" npx prisma studio

 Here’s your **updated `README.md`** with example **Stripe configuration values** for both **Codespaces** (development) and **Railway** (production):